-- The accredited person (and their employees). - Any scheme participant acting for or on behalf of the accredited person in relation to the relevant activity. - Any other scheme participant who has engaged in a relevant activity.
+- The accredited person (and their employees) - Any scheme participant acting for or on behalf of the accredited person - Any other person who undertakes a regulated action in respect of the prescribed activity.

 It is the accredited person's responsibility to ensure that all of these persons involved in the creation of any certificate have complied with the code.
-Accredited persons must also ensure and document that their conduct (and any scheme participants' conduct) in relation to consumers' participation in the Victorian Energy Upgrades program is in compliance.
+Accredited persons must also ensure and document that their conduct (and any scheme participants' conduct) in relation to consumers' participation in the Victorian Energy Upgrades program complies with the code of conduct.
 This applies even if a certificate is not created.